 - Available Wise debit card services in Europe, Asia, and Oceania

-One major disadvantage of using Wise may be that the account holders may be required to follow certain local regulations, depending on which place you have registered your account.
+However, one major disadvantage of using Wise that the account holders may require to follow certain local regulations, depending on which place you have registered your account.
 For example, it is an e-money provider that is regulated by the Financial Conduct Authority in the UK.
 But, in Hong Kong, it is normally licensed as an MSO and regulated by the Customs and Excise Department of Hong Kong.

-The spending limit for your card with Wise is another thing to mention.
+In addition, the spending limit for your card with Wise is another thing to mention.
 The limits may vary depending on different regions and countries.
-In addition, not all nationals can be eligible to register a Wise business account, so it is a good tip that you should ask your service provider before determining whether it is the best fit solution for your business.
+Otherwise, not all nationals can be eligible to register a Wise business account.
+Accordingly, you should ask your service provider before determining whether it is the best fit solution for your business.

 Below are some highlights of Currenxie: